RMHogervorst/cleancode/_posts/blog/2016-02-25-from-spss-to-r-part3.md

 Boxplots are nice, but you lose information about the middle of the distribution.
 So let's plot the real distribution. `ggplot(chickwts, aes(feed, weight)) + geom_point()` This doesn't really help us, what about all the chicks with the same weight and same feed?
 The jitter geom helps you out.
 `ggplot(chickwts, aes(feed, weight)) + geom_jitter()`

-The jitter function adds some noise to points to seperate the individual points. let's combine and see what looks best
+The jitter function adds some noise to points to separate the individual points. let's combine and see what looks best

 ```r